slepallone/cornell-beamer/README.md

 presentation.
 If the Beamer theme is updated, older presentations will not be affected unless you want it to.

-## Example
+## Examples

-The `exampletalk.tex` file gives examples of the various features available.
+The directory `exampletalk` contains a full example of how to use the various features available.
 This is a good starting place for any slides based on this theme.

+The directory `minimal` contains a very minimal example of a presentation using this style.

+### Building the examples: using Make

+Run `make` in the current directory to populate the `build` directory with the examples.

+### Building the examples: SCons

+Run `scons` in the current directory to populate the `build` directory with the examples.

 ## Acknowledgments